arnavrout/katzionReactTask-crud-app/README.md

 In addition to the core functionality, this project also offers the following features:

-Data Filtering
+Data Filtering,
-Pagination
+Pagination,
 Dynamic Background color